alphaB787/hotel-analytics/README.md

 Three large effects are excluded from the conclusions on purpose:

-- **Non-refundable deposits show ~99% cancellation.** The direction makes no sense — guests who pay upfront should cancel *less*.
+- **Non-refundable deposits show ~99% cancellation.** The direction makes no sense, guests who pay upfront should cancel *less*.
 Likely a recording issue, and needs checking against the source system.
 - **Room type changed** is only known once a guest has arrived, so it can't predict cancellation; it just identifies who showed up.